Melchizedek6809/cocz.net/content/2025-04-13-mandomaster.md

 +++
-title = "MandoMaster: How I Built a Chinese Learning App with LLMs and Spaced Repetition" date = "2025-04-13" description = "Learn how I created MandoMaster, a free app that makes learning Chinese characters actually stick using spaced repetition, audio pronunciation, and HSK vocabulary - all powered by modern AI"
+title = "MandoMaster: AI-Powered Chinese Learning with Spaced Repetition" date = "2025-04-13" description = "Learn how I created MandoMaster, a free app that makes learning Chinese characters actually stick using spaced repetition, audio pronunciation, and HSK vocabulary - all powered by modern AI"